 \subsection{Further consideration on various gauges}

-Throughout this section, we have demonstrated the calculation of the second Chern number $Q$ of the HS1 caloron in several gauges, namely, the Lorenz-'t Hooft gauge, the magnetic gauge, and the temporal gauge.
-In all gauges, they yield the same $Q=-1$ as expected; however, the origin of the integrals of the topological number depends on the choice of gauges.
+Throughout this section, we have demonstrated the calculation of the second Chern number $Q$ of the HS1 caloron in three gauges: the Lorenz --'t Hooft gauge, the magnetic gauge, and the temporal gauge.
+In all cases, they yield the same result $Q=-1$ as expected; however, the origin of the topological contribution depends on the choice of gauges.

-In the Lorenz-'t Hooft gauge, only the dAA-part \eqref{dAA-part} of the K-integral \eqref{K integral} at the small boundary surrounding the origin $S^2_\varepsilon$ contributes regardless of the value of the scale parameter $\lambda$.
-The origin of the contribution comes from the delta function singularity of the integrand.
-In contrast, there is no contribution at the spatial infinity $S^2_\infty$ to the dAA-part, as well as the FA-part.
-Hence, the HS1 caloron in the Lorenz-'t Hooft gauge does not have a magnetic charge even at the large scale limit.
-The C-integral yields no contribution because of its trivial clutching function.
+In the Lorenz --'t Hooft gauge, only the dAA-part \eqref{dAA-part} of the K-integral \eqref{K integral}, evaluated on the small boundary sphere $S^2_\varepsilon$ surrounding the origin, contributes, and does so regardless of the value of the scale parameter $\lambda$.
+The contribution arises from a delta function singularity of the integrand.
+In contrast, neither the dAA-part nor the FA-part receives any contribution at spatial infinity $S^2_\infty$.
+Hence, the HS1 caloron in the Lorenz --'t Hooft gauge carries no magnetic charge, even in the large scale limit.
+The C-integral yields no contribution due to its trivial clutching function.

-The integrands of dAA-part and FA-part in the magnetic gauge, on the other hand, are regular at the origin, so $S^2_\epsilon$ is not a boundary of the K-integral.
-The contribution comes from the integral at $S^2_\infty$ to the dAA-part with finite $\lambda$, and the FA-part contributes when $\lambda\to\infty$, which is interpreted as a magnetic charge.
-Thereby, we should interpret that the magnetic charge of calorons is a gauge-dependent quantity.
-We also observe that the gauge transformation between the Lorenz-'t Hooft gauge and the magnetic gauge \eqref{From Mag to LtH} removes and attaches the delta function singularity of the dAA-part at the origin.
+In the magnetic gauge, on the other hand, the integrands of dAA-part and FA-part are regular at the origin, so $S^2_\epsilon$ does not appear as a boundary of the K-integral.
+For finite $\lambda$, the contribution to the dAA-part comes from the integral over $S^2_\infty$, while the FA-part contributes only in the limit $\lambda\to\infty$, where it is interpreted as a magnetic charge.
+This suggests that the magnetic charge of calorons should be regarded as a gauge-dependent quantity.
+We also observe that the gauge transformation between the Lorenz --'t Hooft gauge and the magnetic gauge \eqref{From Mag to LtH} removes or attaches the delta function singularity of the dAA-part at the origin.

-In contrast to these gauges, the temporal gauge has a non-trivial clutching function \eqref{clut for Temp}; and the contribution minus unity comes from the C-integral alone, irrespective of the value of $\lambda$.
+In contrast to these two gauges, the temporal gauge has a non-trivial clutching function \eqref{clut for Temp}, and the contribution of minus unity comes from the C-integral alone, irrespective of the value of $\lambda$.

-The contribution to $Q$ in each gauge is listed in Table \ref{contribution to Q}.
+The contributions to $Q$ in each gauge are listed in Table \ref{contribution to Q}.